Webinar: Why Great Training Gets Ignored – June 24, 2026Why Training Gets Ignored

 Frequently Asked Questions

 Because the underlying products are actually different.
 A ten-page Rise 360 course built by one internal staff member is not the same deliverable as a forty-scene branching simulation built by a team of instructional designers, developers, voice talent, and accessibility reviewers.
-Both get called 'eLearning,' but the complexity, staff time, and amount of custom work involved are not even close.
+Both get called "eLearning," but the complexity, staff time, and amount of custom work involved are not even close.

 Fixed pricing works well when the scope is clearly bounded.
 It removes cost uncertainty and forces both sides to define the deliverable upfront.
 Hourly pricing makes sense for projects where the scope really is unknown or expected to shift, but it puts all the risk on the buyer.
 Most L&D teams prefer fixed pricing when they can get it.

+A standard compliance course (SOP refresher, policy update, regulatory training) typically runs $3,000 to $15,000 in 2026 when built by an outside vendor.
 If your project fits the Express eLearning scope (up to one hour of seat time, up to three modules, standard interactions), it's $1,999 per course.
-If your compliance training needs complex branching, custom scenarios, or extensive SME interviews, it falls outside Express eLearning's scope and belongs in the custom tier, where costs climb to $20,000 or more.
+If your compliance training needs complex branching, custom scenarios, or extensive subject matter expert (SME) interviews, it falls outside Express eLearning's scope and belongs in the custom tier, where costs climb to $20,000 or more.

 Ready to turn your content into a course?